-With our company migRaven You can migrate the permissions of Novell servers.
+With the button migRaven You can migrate the permissions of Novell servers.
 This concerns both Novell Netware and Novell OES.
 The rights of the Novell servers are read out and must be converted into NTFS rights.
 This actual state is in migRaven read. migRaven migrates the permissions and creates permission and list groups.
 Finally created migRaven the authorization and list groups in AD and and writes the new directory tree with new permissions.
 All steps of the Novell migration are described step by step.

 0.1.
 LDAP version 3

 To identify the members of the groups listed in the trustee list migRaven An LDAP connection to your Novell server.
 The prerequisite is that the Novell server works with the LDAP version 3.
 This was introduced to 1998. migRaven requires the attributes, schemas, and standards set for this release.

 The users to be transferred from Novell must be created in Windows AD beforehand.

 1. Determine permissions from the Novell server

 For the introduction of 8MAN in structures with more than 150 users, it is usually necessary to prepare the existing file server so that it can be managed with 8MAN at all.
 8MAN has a high level of automation that completely manages the management of all required permission groups.
 But for this to work, all previous permissions must be completely switched to the 8MAN algorithm!
 Since 8MAN only works directory by directory, there is the program migRaventhat can provide hundreds or thousands of directories with new 8MAN compliant authorizations in one go.

 Image 1: Overview